ericwastaken/rw_trelloreport/README.md

 ## Changelog

+- v1.1.2
+  - Introduced a new script "search" to allow for a report based on a search string (or a search for cards where a certain user is a member.)
+  - Refactored "lists" to use the board url id from the **conf.json** file instead of as a command line input.
 - v1.1.1
   - A small patch to resolve an issue where card names that started with numbers would format strange in Markdown/HTML when the card name was the first item in the row.
 Markdown sees the numbers as markdown and tries to render an OL/LI.
 - v1.1.0